Table of Contents

 In Hawaii, orchids are often featured on floral garlands or leis, not only as a token of welcome but also as a funeral flower when someone has died.
 They’re often placed in places that were important to the deceased, given to the family members, and worn by the mourners attending the funeral.
 These flowers are symbolic of beauty and refinement, but they’re also used as an expression of love and sympathy, especially white and pink blossoms.

 Symbolic of eternal sleep and oblivion, poppies are most recognized for their flower petals that look like crepe paper.
 The ancient Romans placed poppies on graves, as they were thought to grant immortality.
-Evidence of these flowers have also been found in 3,000-year-old Egyptian tombs.
+Evidence of these flowers has also been found in 3,000-year-old Egyptian tombs.

 In Northern France and Flanders, poppies grew from the battle-torn craters in the fields after World War II.
 The legend says that the flower sprang from spilled blood at battles, which makes the red poppy the symbol of remembrance for the war dead.